 - WPML core plugin and WPML String Translation add-on

 If you’re new to WPML, check out our Getting Started Guide.
-It quickly walks you through different translation options you can use.
+It quickly walks you through setting up and configuring WPML on your website.

-Avada is compatible with WPML’s Translate Everything mode, which translates all of your site’s content automatically.
+With WPML’s Translate Everything mode, you can translate your site’s content automatically.
+This includes:

-Or, you can choose Translate Some mode, which lets you choose which posts or pages you want to translate and who you want to translate them.
+Or, you can choose the Translate Some mode, which lets you choose which content you want to translate and who you want to translate it.

 For detailed instructions, check out our page about translating content created using page builders.

 Avada Builder allows you to save Elements, Columns, and Containers as global elements.
 Global elements are saved to your Avada Library, and you can insert them into any page you want.
 Updating a global item will update it everywhere it appears on your site.